 We offer an ever-expanding programme of free outreach events in STEM and the broader science/life science disciplines.
 Designed to inspire the scientists, mathematicians, engineers and technologists of the future, the activities have been designed in collaboration with our academic colleagues in the Faculties of Science and Life Sciences.
 Focusing on pure and applied sciences, all events are intended to enthuse your students whilst offering curriculum enhancement and enrichment.

-We're also pleased to be the contract holders for STEMNET in the Surrey, Berkshire and West London regions, to find out more about this resource see:
+We're also pleased to be the contract holders for STEMNET in the Surrey and Berkshire region, to find out more about this resource see:

 Types of provision:

 - Subject Days and Theme Days – hands-on activities for students based on or around a particular AS (or equivalent) subject.
 Days include practical tasters which support their studies and also highlight the Higher Education options available to students studying in these areas.